-Texas Wide Open for Business section on employer requirements is a one stop shop for small business owners.
+Start a Business in Texas section on employer requirements is a one stop shop for small business owners.
 The information provided will help entrepreneurs understand and comply with federal and state employer requirements.
 There are a number of labor, safety, and reporting laws relating to employment of personnel, thus it is vitally important for small business owners to increase their knowledge and ensure they are in compliance.
 Additionally, the Texas Workforce Commission publishes a great resource for employers.
 The Especially for Texas Employers is a step by step guide that walks employers and employees thru every aspect of Texas employment law.

 Small Businesses Health Insurance

 TexHealth is a community-based nonprofit created by and for Central Texas businesses offering a low-cost health benefits program in Travis, Burnet, Hays, and Williamson counties.
 Visit texhealthct.org

 Workers’ compensation is a state-regulated insurance system that provides covered employees with income and medical benefits if they are injured on the job or have a work-related injury or illness.
 Except in cases of gross negligence, workers’ compensation insurance limits an employer’s liability if an employee brings suit against the employer for damages.
 In Texas private employers can choose whether or not to carry workers’ compensation insurance coverage.
 Visit Texas Department of Insurance